Moshe Dunie: Microsoft

 Dunie joined Microsoft Corporation in August 1988 as Project Manager for OS/2.
 He partnered with Dave Cutler building and leading the teams that delivered the first release of Windows NT, NT 3.1, on July 26, 1993.
 Cutler focused on NT architecture and Dunie on release management and quality.
 Both reported to Executive VP Paul Maritz.
 Next Dunie led the releases of Windows NT 3.5 (09/08/94), NT 3.51 (05/30/95), and NT 4.0 (07/29/96) partnering again with Cutler and reporting to Jim Allchin.
 Dunie was promoted to Vice President on July 26, 1996.
 On September 16, 1996.
 Dunie was given complete responsibility for all Windows NT and Windows 98 development teams.
 Dunie was the first Microsoft executive to be responsible for both the Windows 9x consumer focused development team and Windows NT enterprise focused team.
 After Windows 98 release, Dunie integrated the Win98 team into his Windows NT 5 team.
 Dunie led the Windows 2000 (NT 5) development team from the early design stage to code completion and final Beta release in December 1998.
 He initiated with Intel the NetPC.
 Additionally Dunie was in charge of Microsoft Israel Development Center delivering Microsoft Proxy Server, Windows NT Embedded, Windows Message Queue and Windows Terminal Server.
 Dunie left the Windows Development team at the end of 1998 taking a well-earned sabbatical after delivering ten major products.
 In his email announcing Dunie’s departure Jim Allchin wrote “Moshe has done as much as anyone at Microsoft to build the amazing Windows asset that we have today.
 There are few jobs that are as challenging and complicated, in any industry, as those that Moshe has had to face and master.
 Above all, Moshe has led by example through his incredible dedication - to his team, to Windows, to Microsoft, to our customers”.

 After his Sabbatical Dunie reported to Paul Maritz, working with Windows 2000 strategic customers.
 Dunie retired from Microsoft on October 8, wanting to spend time with his children, Doron (born 1983) and Orlene (born 1986), before they leave to university.

 American Jewish Committee

 Dunie joined AJC Seattle in 2002, serving for 4 years as co-chair of the Seattle Jewish Film Festival.
 Then Dunie was elected as the president of the American Jewish Committee (AJC) Seattle in 2006–2009 and served on the American Jewish Committee National Board.
 In his role Dunie collaborated with world leaders, ambassadors, community leaders and business leaders to enhance the well-being of the Jewish people and to advance human rights for all.
+In addition to serving in these organizations, he also wrote articles arguing for peace in Israel and the surrounding countries by eliminating "extremist" groups that seek to destroy Israel.